Back to All Events

 Rev. Dr. Avis Williams: Living History

-Dr. Emorja Roberson: “Black Church, Clack Music: Wooden Floor Series”
+Dr. Emorja Roberson: “Black Church, Black Music: Wooden Floor Series”

 Reception to follow in the MMCC Arts & Crafts Gallery.